Subhash3/Neural_Net_Using_NumPy/README.md

     - [x] Change the datasample type to a tuple instead of a list.
     - [x] Show Progress bar if epoch_logging is False
     - [x] Use a function as a parameter to Train method to compare predictions and actual targets.
+    - [ ] convert all camel-cased vars to snake-case.

     - [ ] API docs
         - [x] Add doc strings to all functions.